 Step 1: Start with your goals

-Before you start adding campaigns to your calendar, you have to answer some very simple questions, such as:
+Before you start adding campaigns to your calendar, you have to answer some simple questions, such as:

 How many campaigns can you realistically run with the resources you have?